Social involvement

 International Justice Mission

-An important principle in the business operations of Business Data Challengers is reducing travel time and CO2 emissions.
-In addition, we find a culture fit with our customers very important.
+An important starting point in the business operations of Business Data Challengers is reducing travel time and CO2 emissions.
+In addition, we find a cultural fit with our customers very important.
 That is precisely why Business Data Challengers serves its customers from autonomous, regional teams.
-We also implement our social involvement from this perspective.
-We feel committed to organizations that choose from the right conviction to tackle problems regionally and with local representatives.
+From this perspective, we also fill in our social involvement.
+We feel involved with organizations that choose to tackle problems regionally and with local representatives based on the right conviction.

-IJM is the largest organization in the world in the fight against slavery.
-In countries such as India, the Philippines, Ghana and Cambodia, IJM fights against forced labor, human trafficking for the sex industry and the abuse of children for cybersex.
-IJM is committed to:
+IJM is the world’s largest organization fighting slavery.
+In countries like India, the Philippines, Ghana and Cambodia, IJM fights against forced labor, human trafficking for the sex industry and child abuse for cybersex.
+IJM works to:

-With our knowledge and experience, Business Data Challengers supports IJM in providing insight into data.
+With our knowledge and experience, Business Data Challengers supports IJM in making data insightful.
 This provides IJM with information that contributes to the development of activities to recruit more members and sponsors.

-Wondering if you can help too?
+Curious if you can help?
 Then go to the International Justice Mission website

 Hockey club Hattem